 Two nights around The Quad were enough to illustrate that men wearing tutus and oversized banana costumes still dominate proceedings once the sun goes down.

-The stag experience in Newquay is exactly what you'd expect it to be: herds of topLADs with weirdly small heads on oversized bodies riding their banterlopes around dancefloors and smoking areas, pretending to wank off their friends, throwing up in their own mouths and getting their dicks out.
+The stag experience in Newquay is exactly what you'd expect it to be: herds of topLADs with weirdly small heads on oversized bodies riding their banterlopes around dance floors and smoking areas, pretending to jerk off their friends, throwing up in their own mouths, and getting their dicks out.

-Bar staff told us that stags, like the teens, aren't as numerous as they once were – nor are they as badly behaved.
-Despite this, the bouncer on the door at Whiskers, a wine bar, told us the town would soon be introducing a breathalyser scheme.
+Bar staff told us that stags, like the teens, aren't as numerous as they once were—nor are they as badly behaved.
+Despite this, the bouncer at the door at Whiskers, a wine bar, told us the town would soon be introducing a breathalyzer scheme.
 He's worked in Newquay for years and considers the measure to be bullshit, arguing that it will cause more aggro than necessary.

 With the benefit of a hangover, however, the negatives were clear: you don't normally move somewhere to get closer to men dressed as brides starting loud, angry fights with each other.